 April 3, 2021

-This week we delve into the minds of men: a major biography of a literary lion, portraits of Black performers, new stories by one of our favorite Japanese stylists, and some propulsive thrillers featuring eco-terrorism, neuroscience, and Pacific Northwest gentrification—plus a little Hemingway thrown in.
+This week we delve into the minds of men: portraits of Black performers, new stories by one of our favorite Japanese stylists, and some propulsive thrillers featuring eco-terrorism, neuroscience, and Pacific Northwest gentrification—plus a little Hemingway thrown in.

 And don’t forget April is National Poetry Month.
 Click here to see some very special staff recommendations.